kvxmmu/NeoClient/README.md

 - Linux

-WARNING: precompiled windows dll library is only available on x64 arch, otherwise crosscompile lizstd by yourself
+WARNING: precompiled windows dll library is only available on x64 arch, otherwise crosscompile libzstd by yourself

 # MacOS compatibility